 The products sold through direct sales are usually not found in typical retail locations, which means finding a distributor or rep is the only method to buy the products or services.

 Direct selling is usually associated with party-plan and network marketing companies.
 Although these companies use direct sales, they aren't the only ones.
-Many businesses that sell business-2-business (B2B) use direct selling to target and sell to their end customer.
+Many businesses that sell business-2-business (B2B) use direct selling to target and sell to their end customers.
 For example, many companies that sell advertising or office supplies will send their reps directly into the stores that can use their services.

 Don't confuse direct selling with direct marketing.
 Direct selling is when individual salespeople reach out to consumers directly, whereas direct marketing is when a company markets directly to the consumer.